 Frequency Range

-A subwoofer is a type of loudspeaker designed specifically to reproduce low frequencies, typically ranging from 20 Hz to 200 Hz for consumer products.
-The range of human hearing is generally regarded as being from 20 Hz (very low bass tones) to 20 kHz (20,000 Hz – very full bass traps very high treble).
+A subwoofer is a type of loudspeaker that reproduces low frequencies, typically ranging from 20 Hz to 200 Hz for consumer products.
+The range of human hearing is generally regarded as being from 20 Hz (very low bass tones) to 20 kHz (very high treble).

 Subwoofers complement an audio system composed of mains and satellite speakers by filling in the difficult-to-reproduce bass region in the desired frequency spectrum.